protomaps/PMTiles/spec/v3/spec.md

 This field is encoded as an little-endian 64-bit unsigned integer.

-#### Meta Data Offset
+#### Metadata Offset

-The Meta Data Offset is a 8-byte field whose value gives the offset of the first byte of the meta data.
+The Metadata Offset is a 8-byte field whose value gives the offset of the first byte of the metadata.
 This address offset is relative to the first byte of the archive.

 This field is encoded as an little-endian 64-bit unsigned integer.

-#### Meta Data Length
+#### Metadata Length

-The Meta Data Length is a 8-byte field specifying the number of bytes reserved for the meta data.
-A value `0` indicates that there is no meta data included in this PMTiles archive.
+The Metadata Length is a 8-byte field specifying the number of bytes reserved for the metadata.
+A value `0` indicates that there is no metadata included in this PMTiles archive.

 This field is encoded as an little-endian 64-bit unsigned integer.